puzzle/amm-techlab/content/en/docs/04.0/pipeline.md

 ## Task {{% param sectionnumber %}}.6: OpenShift WebUI

+Go tho the developer view of the WebUI of OpenShift and select your pipeline project.

+Do you remember that you did not create any Deployment for your application?
+That has been done by your Tekton pipeline.

-With the OpenShift Pipeline operator, a new menu item is introduced to the WebUI of OpenShift.
+With the OpenShift Pipeline operator, a new menu item is introduced to the WebUI of OpenShift named Pipelines.
 All Tekton CLI commands, which are used above, could be replaced with the web interface.
 The big advantage is the graphical presentation of Pipelines and their lifetime.

 ### Checking your application

-Now our Pipeline is built and deployed the voting application.
-Now you can vote whether you prefer cats or dogs (Cats or course :) )

-Get the route of your project and open the URL in the browser.
+Get the routes of your components and open the URLs in the browser.
+Add the `/data` path to the consumer to see if the application works.

 ## High quality and secure Pipeline

 This was just an example for a pipeline, that builds and deploys a container image to OpenShift.
 There are lots of security features missing.

-checkout the Puzzle [delivery pipeline concept](https://github.com/puzzle/delivery-pipeline-concept) for further infos.
+Checkout the Puzzle [delivery pipeline concept](https://github.com/puzzle/delivery-pipeline-concept) for further infos.

 ## Links and Sources